mobify/nightwatch-commands/README.md

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------
-url            | String         | The URL to preview, equivalent to the Site URL field. bundle         | String         | The bundle URL, equivalent to the Bundle Location field. callback       | Function       | _optional_ A function to call after the current command finishes execution.
+url            | String         | The URL to preview, equivalent to the Site URL field. bundle         | String         | _optional_ The bundle URL, equivalent to the Bundle Location field.
+Default is `https://localhost:8443/loader.js` callback       | Function       | _optional_ A function to call after the current command finishes execution.

 ```